SuperCollider OVERVIEWS

 "Passenger to taxtidriver: take me to number 37.
 I'll give you the street name when we are there."1

-Disclaimer: there is no time, really; punctuality is your personal responsibility though.
+Disclaimer: there is no time, really; punctuality, however, is your personal responsibility.

-Just in time programming (or: conversational programming, live coding2 , on-the fly-programming, interactive programming) is a paradigm that includes the programming activity itself in the program's operation.
-This means a program is not taken as a tool that is made first, then to be productive, but a dynamic construction process of description and conversation - writing code thus becoming a closer part of musical or experimental practice.
-SuperCollider, being a dynamic programming language, provides several possibilities for modification of a running program - this library attempts to extend, simplify and develop them, mainly by providing abstract placeholders (proxies) that can be modified and used in calculations while playing.
-There is some specific networking classes which are made to simplify the distribution of live coding activity.
+Just in time programming (or: conversational programming, live coding2 , on-the fly-programming, interactive programming) is a paradigm that includes the programming activity in the program's operation.
+Here, a program is not taken as a tool that is made first to be productive later, but instead as a dynamic construction process of description and conversation.
+Writing code becomes an integral part of musical or experimental practice.

-JITLib simplifies and unifies some orthogonal aspects of SuperCollider.
-It consists of a number of placeholders (server side and client side) and schemes of access.
+JITLib consists of a number of placeholders (server side and client side proxies) and schemes of access3 .
 These two aspects of space corresponding to inclusion and reference, depend on their context - here the placeholders are like roles which have a certain behaviour and can be fulfilled by certain objects.
 It is useful to be aware of the three aspects of such a placeholder: a certain set of elements can be their source, they can be used in a set of contexts and have a default source, if none is given.

 Frequently used classes: Tdef (for tasks), ProxySpace, NodeProxy and Ndef (for synths), Pdef and Pdefn (for patterns).

 For additional functionality, see also JITLib extensions Quark.
-To install it, evaluate:
+To install it, run the following:

 Tutorial: Interactive Programming with SuperCollider and jitlib